Atlanta Laceration Injury Attorneys

 Some cases are not so cut and dry, however.
 Companies, businesses, and even cities or states may be considered the at-fault party for your injuries.
 You may be feeling at a loss as to who you should hold responsible.
 We at the Grant Law Office know that this may be a confusing time for you.
 But with our years of experience, we have the ability to look at your case and figure out just who should be held accountable.

 Georgia has a two-year statute of limitations for personal injury claims, and that time frame becomes even shorter if a government entity is responsible.
-Don’t delay in contacting the Grant Law Office husband and wife team.
-Our attorneys have years of experience and knowledge that they can bring to the table for our clients.
+Don’t delay in contacting the Grant Law Office.
+Our Atlanta laceration lawyers have years of experience and knowledge that they can bring to the table for our clients.
 Contact us at (404) 995-3955 to find out how we can help you.

 Contact us today for a free and comprehensive case evaluation.